szelongq/tp/docs/UserGuide.md

         * `unpaid`
         * More to be added.
     * For example, `find unpaid` will find all employees who are considered unpaid

+  * **Type 4 Query: Date Based Comparison**
+    * Fields: `d/DATE`
+      * This field will find all people who have taken a leave on a given date or within a range of dates. (start and end dates inclusive)
+      * There are two ways to search using dates: individual dates or date ranges.
+        * For individual dates, simply type in a date of the form YYYY-MM-DD.
+        * For date ranges, simply type in two dates in the form YYYY-MM-DD:YYYY-MM-DD.
+      * Both individual dates and date ranges can be combined into one query.
+    * For example, `find d/2021-10-10 2021-11-01:2021-11-05` will find anyone who satisfies **either** of the following 2 criteria:
+      1. has taken a leave on October 10th 2021, or
+      2. has taken a leave between the dates November 1st 2021 and November 5th 2021, start and end dates inclusive.

+  * You cannot enter more than 1 comparison or value to compare to.

 * For each field, you can search using multiple keywords by separating each keyword with a space, in the same field.
   * For example, `find n/John Mike` will return all employees whose name contains either John or Mike.